Cox's theorem: Implications of Cox's postulates

 Rule 2 is a rule for negation, and rule 3 is a rule for conjunction.
 Given that any proposition containing conjunction, disjunction, and negation can be equivalently rephrased using conjunction and negation alone (the conjunctive normal form), we can now handle any compound proposition.

 The laws thus derived yield finite additivity of probability, but not countable additivity.
 The measure-theoretic formulation of Kolmogorov assumes that a probability measure is countably additive.
-This slightly stronger condition is necessary for the proof of certain theorems.
+This slightly stronger condition is necessary for certain results.
+An elementary example (in which this assumption merely simplifies the calculation rather than being necessary for it) is that the probability of seeing heads for the first time after an even number of flips in a sequence of coin flips is $\tfrac13$.

 Interpretation and further discussion

 Cox's theorem has come to be used as one of the justifications for the use of Bayesian probability theory.
 For example, in Jaynes it is discussed in detail in chapters 1 and 2 and is a cornerstone for the rest of the book.
 Probability is interpreted as a formal system of logic, the natural extension of Aristotelian logic (in which every statement is either true or false) into the realm of reasoning in the presence of uncertainty.